AntonPates/pates-tech/content/posts/go-meetup-in-dom-click-wed.md

     ]
 description: "My impressions and notes"
 ---
-Last wednesday I was on Go meetup in DomClick office.
+Last wednesday I was on Go meetup in DomClick's office.
 There were four reports:

 1. &laquo;Personal blog on Go.
 The way of the beginner&raquo;.
 Sweet and not interesting.